erzer12/hr-agent/README.md

 The system uses Google Gemini API for efficient resume parsing and analysis, with optimized token usage for cost-effective operation.

+## 🛠️ Tech Stack
+Frontend: React, Vite, Tailwind CSS
+Backend: Flask, Python
+APIs and Services: Gemini API, Google Calendar API, Gmail API (via SMTP)

 ## 🏗️ System Architecture

+The application is composed of a React frontend and a Flask backend.
+The backend is where the core AI agent logic resides.

 ```
 ┌─────────────────┐    HTTP/JSON    ┌─────────────────┐   Gemini API ┌─────────────────┐